alexa-skillz/behavioral-interview/README.md

 9. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Examples
-    User: "Alexa, open Behavioral and ask me a question"
+    User: "Alexa, open Behaviors and ask me a question."
     Alexa: "Here's your question..."